 Some people make the mistake of having pages where the color of the links is similar to that of the content.
 In such cases, visitors find it frustrating to navigate since they don’t know where to click.
-It is therefore very important to have your links in a color which stands out.
+It is therefore imperative to have your links in a color which stands out.
 In most cases, the default color for links on a webpage is blue.
-If for some reason you don’t want to have your links in a different color, you can highlight them using an underline or a text decoration.
+If for some reason you don’t want to have your links in a different color, you can highlight them using underline or text-decoration.
 However, visited links should be highlighted using a different color.
 This will enable visitors to know which pages they’ve already visited.

 When people visit a website, they are looking for specific information.
 For instance, when they visit company sites, they might want to know more about some products and services.
-Therefore, it would be a big mistake to withhold important information which people might require.
+Therefore, it would be a big mistake to withhold vital information which people might require.
 For instance, if you are selling shoes, it would be pointless to have a list of shoes without prices.
-You should therefore take time to figure out why people visit your site.
-If their intention is to play games, make sure games are easily accessible.
+You should, therefore, take time to figure out why people visit your site.
+If they intend to play games, make sure games are easily accessible.
 If they want to download web templates, direct them to the download page.
-If they are coming to buy your products or services, display your prices clearly.
+If they are coming to buy your products or services, display your prices!

 Failing to provide contact information is a sign of poor customer service.
 When people can’t find a way of reaching you, they will end up frustrated and might lose confidence in you.
 Therefore, make sure you provide at least an email address which visitors can use to contact you.
-If you want to avoid cluttering your personal inbox, you could create a secondary email.
+If you want to avoid cluttering your inbox, you could create a secondary email.
 Alternatively, you could consider collecting information using a contact form.
 Sharing your Facebook or Twitter details will give visitors additional options for reaching you.